-- For Challenging Availability, a challenger can supplement "lack of suitable infrastructure" with a geotagged photograph at location (using a free survey tool like Dioptra or leveraging location based meta data).
-A proper Rebuttal for Availability may include proof that an RoE (Request of Entry) has been denied by the property owner, manager, or supervisor (infrastructure exists to or within reasonable serviceable distance of property) - For Challenging Data Cap, a challenger may also provide proof of throttling or inability to access network (data limit exceeded).
-These are often presented as a provider-branded message, email, note, etc.

-- For Challenging Technology, a challenger may supplement their challenge with a geotagged photograph at location (using a free survey tool like Dioptra or leveraging location based meta data) proving different technology deployed, lack of technology deployed, etc. They may also provide a letter, note, or other form of communication from subscriber location suggesting they subscribe to other technology or do not receive what the location shows.
-Finally, a challenger may provide a plant map if the location is within their territory. - For Challenging Enforceable Commitments or Planned Service, a challenger may also supply the State with a Bill of Ladings proving purchase, shipment, or delivery of technology/assets for planned build, or an engineering design file showing commitment to the challenged area.
+- To challenge Availability, a challenger can supplement "lack of suitable infrastructure" with a geotagged photograph at location (using a free survey tool like Dioptra or leveraging location based meta data already present in most devices).
+A proper Rebuttal for Availability may include proof that a RoE (Request of Entry) has been denied by the property owner, manager, or supervisor (infrastructure exists to or within reasonable serviceable distance of property) - To challenge Data Cap, a challenger may also provide proof of throttling, unreasonable data cap (Under 600GB/month) or inability to access network (data limit exceeded).
+These are often presented as a provider-branded web or gateway-based message, through an email, via a note in your account or bill, etc. - To challenge Technology, a challenger may supplement their challenge with a geotagged photograph at location (using a free survey tool like Dioptra or leveraging location based meta data already present in most devices) proving different technology deployed, lack of technology deployed, damage to network suggesting speeds have diminished, etc. They may also provide a letter, note, or other form of communication from subscriber location suggesting they subscribe to other technology or do not receive what the location shows.
+Finally, a challenger may provide a plant map if the location is within their territory.
+All proprietary information and personal identifying information are protected. - When claiming Commitments or Planned Service, a challenger may also supply the State with a Bill of Ladings proving purchase, shipment, or delivery of technology/assets for planned build, or an engineering design file showing planned commitment to the challenged area.

-For all challengers supplying plant maps, as-builts, engineering designs - Please consider accessibility when submitting these files.
+For all challengers supplying plant maps, as-builts, or engineering design files - Please consider accessibility when submitting these files.
 The State can accept .KMZ, .KML, Shape File folders (all inclusions - .shp, .shx, .prj) Geo JSON files, SPATIALLY attributed location based data files (.csv), and .dbf filetypes.
 The State will not accept image files (.png, .jpg, .jpeg, etc) of service area, static PDF maps, freehand plant routes, etc. The state can be contacted prior to submitting a challenge to inquire about acceptable filetypes.